cbohara/think_java/README.txt

 	use objects as parameters and return values rather than passing and returning multiple values

+public class
+	can be used by other classes
+private instance variables
+	can only be accessed from inside the class if you try to read or write these private variables from outside the class = compiler error

 information hiding
 	if anything in 1 class changes, the other class will have to change as well use methods to interact with another class > the two classes are independent of one another